Neural Class Expression Synthesis: Evaluation

 The scalability of the synthesis step of our approaches makes them particularly suitable for situations where many class expressions are to be computed for the same knowledge base.
-For example, using the Set Transformer architecture on the Carcinogenesis knowledge base, one can conjecture that the minimum number of learning problems from which the cost of deep learning becomes worthwhile is: 13 for NCES vs. CELOE, 69 for NCES vs. EvoLearner, 114 for NCES vs. ELTL, and 1 for NCES vs. ECII.
+For example, taking into account the average training and inference time of the Set Transformer architecture, one can conjecture that the minimum number of learning problems from which the cost of deep learning becomes worthwhile is: 11 for NCES vs. CELOE, 25 for NCES vs. EvoLearner, 24 for NCES vs. ELTL, and 96 for NCES vs. ECII.
 These values are calculated by solving for $n$ in $ n \times T_{\texttt{algo\_learn}} > T_{\texttt{train}}+T_{\texttt{inference}} $, where $T_{\texttt{algo\_learn}}$, $T_{\texttt{train}}$, and $T_{\texttt{inference}}$ are the average learning time of a search-based approach, the training time, and the inference time of NCES, respectively.
-Although ELTL appears to be one of the fastest search-based approaches, it computes lower quality solutions compared to the other approaches as it runs in the lightweight description logic $\mathcal{EL}$.